 - It’s highly efficient and you only consume the energy you need

 The Bosch Inverter Ducted Split Family adjusts the compressor capacity rather than a simple on/off control like other manufacturers.
 This means reduced operating costs.
 It also features enhanced humidity control and higher efficiency.
 The system works together with the thermostat to automatically adjust according to your preferences.
-It also includes integrated sound dampening features, which keeps the units quiet.
+It also includes integrated sound dampening features, which keep the units quiet.

 How Do You Choose a Heat Pump System?